Skip to main content

 • “Absolutely incredible game with a nigh-infinite amount of replayability thanks to a very high number of quests and things to do.”

-• “Instead this game has a surprising amount of replayability due to the unique rules and enemies in each of the (as of writing) 54 lands you can explore.”
+• “Instead, this game has a surprising amount of replayability due to the unique rules and enemies in each of the 54 lands you can explore.”

 • grinding

-Reviews indicate that the game features minimal grinding, as there are no player stats, item RNG, or character upgrades, aside from temporary special abilities.
-However, some players find the repetitive starting location and the task of collecting crystals to be tedious.
-Overall, the lack of grinding is seen as a positive aspect, allowing for uninterrupted gameplay.
+Reviews indicate that the game features minimal grinding, as there are no player stats, item RNG, or character upgrades, which allows for a more streamlined experience.
+However, some players find the repetitive nature of starting in the same location and collecting items to be tedious over time.
+Overall, the lack of grinding is seen as a positive aspect, though it may lead to monotony in gameplay.

 • “There is no grinding involved as there are no classes or character upgrades, excluding special abilities which are granted to you by magical orbs and last for limited periods of time.”